IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Canyon is GMC’s “compact” pickup, though it’s large enough to be more accurately called a midsize pickup.
 Extended-cab and crew-cab body styles are offered, but a regular cab is not.
 Though both the Canyon and the Chevrolet Colorado are built on the same basic platform, the GMC has a more premium feel than the Chevy.
 The Canyon’s upscale features include more-formal exterior styling, a ritzier interior with a soft-touch dashboard on most models, and an exclusive “Auto” full-time 4-wheel drive system that allows 4WD to be left engaged on dry pavement.
-On the safety side, GM’s OnStar assistance system Teen Driver monitoring are standard, and options include forward collision warning and lane departure warning.
+On the safety side, GM’s OnStar assistance system and Teen Driver monitoring are standard, and options include forward collision warning and lane departure warning.
 Available comfort and convenience features include remote start, power lumbar adjustment for both driver and front passenger, leather upholstery, automatic climate control, and heated seats.
-Available connectivity items include an 8-inch touchscreen, satellite radio, navigation system, voice recognition, and text-message alerts.
+Available infotainment features include an 8-inch touchscreen, satellite radio, navigation system, voice recognition, and a 4G LTE Wi-Fi hotspot.

 VALUE IN CLASS

-The GMC Canyon faces strong competition from the Toyota Tacoma and Honda Ridgeline, but continues to achieve Best Buy status because of its broad model lineup, the available diesel engine, and the availability of a full-time 4WD system.
+The GMC Canyon faces strong competition from class rivals, but continues to achieve Best Buy status because of its broad model lineup, available diesel engine, and the availability of a full-time 4WD system.
 The luxurious Denali trim level and the respectable fuel economy of the 3.6 V6/8-speed powertrain are attractive as well.
 Pricing on top-line Canyon models reaches into the territory of full-size trucks that offer more passenger space and cargo/hauling capacity.
 However, for shoppers who need a truck that’s more economical and easier to maneuver, the Canyon is a great choice.

 |EPA FUEL-ECONOMY RANGE||17-30 MPG|